mworster/stm32mp157-dev-kit/Getting_started_with_the_devkit.md

     “Unknown” in the PC device manager.
 In this case,the user must install the dedicated driver files, and update the driver of the connected device from the devicemanager.

+    The ST-LINK/V2-1 embeds a firmware upgrade mechanism for in-situ upgrade through the USB port.
+    As firmwaremay evolve during the lifetime of the ST-LINK/V2-1 product (addition of new functionalities, bug fixes, or supportof new microprocessor families), it is recommended to visit periodically the www.st.com website before starting touse the STM32MP157A-DK1 or STM32MP157C-DK2 Discovery kit to stay up-to-date with the latest firmwareversion.

-The driver refered to by the above paragraph can be found at [2] the "STSW-LINK009".
+The driver refered to by the above paragraphs can be found at [2] the "STSW-LINK009".
 Once downloaded, this can be installed via the `stlink_winusb_install.bat` in administrator mode.

 ## Initial Booting